 Should You Get a Boxer’s Ears Cropped?

-Boxers have naturally flappy ears which fold over, but in some cases they are ‘cropped’.
+Boxers have naturally flappy ears which fold over, but they are ‘cropped’ by some owners.
 This is the process of trimming the ears so that they point straight up.
 This is banned in many countries, but is legal in most parts of the U.S. – thought regulated in some states.
 The decision over whether to do this involves aesthetic, practicality, and moral considerations.